PoyoP0yo/m/process3.md

 # Major Classes To Take
 Taking elective classes is crucial to get knowledge and skills necessary for jobs in the field.
 You will often get a lot more specialized info and practice using skills in the field than the core required classes and is a good way to learn while getting your degree.

 Register for classes in the [course list](https://www.washington.edu/students/crscatb/css.html.) related to Artificial Intelligence, Machine Learning, and Computer Vision on quarters offered when possible.
+CSS 382: Introduction to Artificial Intelligence
+CSS 486: Machine Intelligence
+CSS 487: Computer Vision
 Take CSS 436: Cloud Computing to learn about AWS and other cloud based services since knowing AWS is very valuable in the industry.

 # Impactful Personal Projects
 Personal projects are needed in the industry as a tangible way to show experience to employers and for personal skill acquisition.